damiandalinger/damiandalinger.github.io/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

-**Note:** All images and videos of the projects are © 2025 by Damian Dalinger and all contributing team members.
+**Note:** All images and videos of the projects are © 2025 Damian Dalinger and all contributing team members.
 They may not be reused or redistributed without explicit permission.